Basics of Palmistry

-The art of analyzing the palm as a blue print of persons past, present, future, karmas, personality and life issues originated in the ancient mystique land of India.
+The art of analyzing the Palm as a blueprint of a person’s past, present, future, karmas and personality and life issues originated in the ancient mystique land of India.
 The hands of every individual are the constant recipients of the continuous flow of electrical impulses from the brain.
-In fact the coordination between the conscious and subconscious mind with that of the hands is almost miraculous.
+The coordination between the conscious and subconscious mind with that of the hands is almost miraculous.
 The nerve endings and energy flow in the palm is responsible for etching out the presence of lines and mounts on them.
 Studying these lines and other signs to know the details about a person comes under the practice of palmistry.
-Every sign in the palm foretells something about the characteristic, talents, strengths etc of a person.
+Every sign in the palm foretells something about the characteristic, talents, strengths etc. of a person.
 Since the free will of the person is the most important cosmic force of all, palm lines and signs are changeable through the changing circumstances in human life.